themeum/kirki/readme.txt

 * NEW: Added Palette control
 * NEW: Added Editor control (WYSIWYG - uses TinyMCE)
 * NEW: Added Custom control (free html)
-* NEW: Added a Kirki_Colourlovers class to use palettes from the colourlovers API
+* NEW: Added a XTKirki_Colourlovers class to use palettes from the colourlovers API
 * NEW: Added a composer file (props @vpratfr)
 * FIX: Wrong settings IDs
 * FIX: Color calculation on RGBA functions were off
 * TWEAK: Restructuring the plugin (props @vpratfr)
-* NEW: added a functional kirki_get_option() function
+* NEW: added a functional xtkirki_get_option() function
 * TWEAK: Simplified configuration options.
-* NEW: Turn Kirki into a singleton and a facade (props @vpratfr)
+* NEW: Turn XTKirki into a singleton and a facade (props @vpratfr)
 * TWEAK: Completely re-written the customizer styles
 * NEW: Using SASS for customizer styles
 * TWEAK: Deprecating the group_title control in favor of the new custom control